mawrkus/learn-redux/README.md

 } = require('./actions');

-// Function executed by the Redux Thunk middleware const addCommentAsync = (text) => {
+// Function executed by the Redux Thunk middleware const fetchComment = (text) => {
   return (dispatch, getState) => {
     setTimeout(() => {
-      // We can still dispatch actions from here based on the current state dispatch(addComment(text));
+      // we can now dispatch actions asynchronously, based on the current state dispatch(addComment(text));
     }, 1000);
   };